Best Practices for Node.js Development

 .

-compiled assets from grunt builds.
+or the compiled assets from grunt

-If you’ve accidentally checked in node_modules
+If you accidentally checked in node_modules

 before, that’s okay.
+You can remove it.

 $ echo 'node_modules' >> .gitignore